 Reviewing app ratings and feedback

-The chart and info displayed on the Ratings page show the distribution of how customers rate your app.
+The chart and info displayed on the Ratings page show the distribution of how customers rate your app in the Windows Store.

 To view the Ratings page:

 Go to your Windows Store Dashboard and find the app.

 Note You can view your app's ratings only if the app is listed in the Store and appears below the Apps in the Store title.

 - Click Details in the app's tile to see the App summary page.

 By default, ratings and reviews from all of the markets in which you offer your app are shown together.
 To only show reviews and ratings from specific markets, check the boxes for the markets that you wish to show in the Market filter.